RyanHaniff/ansible-playbooks/README.md

 # ansible-playbooks
-Playbook I made to update Github desktop and Discord.
+Playbook I made to update GitHub Desktop and Discord.

 ## Install Ansible
 Install Ansible by pasting the commands below into your command line